William Hickie: World War I

 Cardinal Francis Bourne, the Head of the Catholic Church in England and Wales, and Major-General Hickie, GOC 16th (Irish) Division, inspecting troops of the 8th/9th Battalion, Royal Dublin Fusiliers at Ervillers, France, 27 October 1917.

 When war was declared the Staff of the Irish Command became automatically the staff of the II Army Corps and accordingly with the outbreak of World War I in August 1914, he was promoted to the temporary rank of brigadier general, and as part of the British Expeditionary Force (BEF) in France took charge of the adjutant and quartermaster-general's department during the retreat of the II Corps after the Battle of Mons, to Paris, and during the Battle of the Marne.
-In the middle of September 1914, he relieved one of the brigadiers in the fighting line, Gerald Cuthbert, as commander of the 13th Infantry Brigade, part of the 5th Infantry Division, and then commanded the 53rd Infantry Brigade of the 18th (Eastern) Division until December 1915, when he was ordered home to assume command of the 16th (Irish) Division at Blackburn.
+In the middle of September 1914, he relieved one of the brigadiers in the fighting line, Gerald Cuthbert, as commander of the 13th Infantry Brigade, part of the 5th Division.
+He was in command until 14 January 1915 when he relinquished his brigade and temporary rank, reverting to colonel, and being placed on half-pay although this date was later amended to 24 February.

+He then commanded the 53rd Infantry Brigade of the 18th (Eastern) Division until December 1915, when he was ordered home to assume command of the 16th (Irish) Division at Blackburn.

 Promoted to the temporary rank of major general that same month, Hickie took over from the much older Lieutenant General Sir Lawrence Parsons.
 Hickie – one of a rare breed, a senior, Irish, Catholic officer – was a popular replacement.
 It was politically a highly sensitive appointment which required the professionalism and political awareness Hickie, fortunately, possessed as the division was formed around a core of Irish National Volunteers in response to Sir Edward Carson's Ulster Volunteers.
 He was much more diplomatic and tactful than his predecessors and spoke of the pride which his new command gave him, but did not hesitate to make sweeping changes amongst the senior officers of the 16th Division.
 After putting the division through intensive training, it left under Irish command, of which each man took personal pride.
 It arrived in France in December 1915.